jsia5678/kite_chartink_backtest/AUDIT_SYSTEM_README.md

 ### 🔧 Automatic Corrections

 #### BTST Strategy
-- Corrects exit to next day open (09:15)
+- Corrects exit to next day open (09:15-09:25)
+- Gap-up detection: Exit at 09:15 if open > entry * 1.005
+- Gap-down detection: Exit at 09:15 if open < entry * 0.995
+- No gap: Exit at 09:25 at entry price
-- Sets proper exit reason as "BTST_Open"
+- Sets proper exit reasons: "BTST_GapUp", "BTST_GapDown", or "BTST_NoGap"

 #### Intraday Strategy
 - Ensures same-day exit at market close (15:30)